Primary day in Virginia: What you need to know

 One of the most closely watched Democratic races involves Senate Minority Leader Dick Saslaw, a canny veteran of Capitol politics who is ardently pro-business and chummy with Republicans.
 Saslaw hasn’t faced a primary challenger in 40 years.
 This year he has two opponents.

-One of them, human rights lawyer Yasmine Taeb, has been aggressive in painting Saslaw as too cozy with special interests and too lax about ethics in Richmond.
+One of them, human rights lawyer Yasmine Taeb, has been painted Saslaw as too cozy with special interests and too lax about ethics in Richmond.

 Nicole Merlene is making similar arguments against another Northern Virginia incumbent, Sen. Barbara Favola.